A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

 \subsection{Novelty Meta Reasoner}

-To deal with novelties during performance, HYDRA implements a meta-reasoning process that reasons about the agent's behavior in its environment.
-The process maintains expectations about the agent's input, transitions in the state space due to agent actions and extraneous dynamics, as well as its performance.
-A violation of these expectations indicate that a novelty has been introduced in the environment which must be further inspected, characterized, and accommodated for.
+HYDRA introduces a novel meta-reasoning process that implements the three steps of novelty reasoning in an open-world learning agent: detection, characterization, and accommodation.
+The process maintains explicit expectations about the agent's observations, transitions in the state space due to agent actions and extraneous dynamics, as well as its performance.
+A violation of these expectations indicates that a novelty has been introduced in the environment which must be further inspected, characterized, and accommodated for.
 Introducing such a process frames learning as a volitional activity undertaken by the agent to which resources are devoted only when an opportunity presents itself (as indicated by violation of expectations).
 This is in stark contrast with the classical machine learning setup in which agent learning is controlled externally.

-Specifically, HYDRA implements (1) a set of \emph{novelty monitors} that maintain a variety of explicit expectations about the environment evolution and monitor divergence; (2) a \emph{novelty determination} component that aggregates the information from the monitors and determines if a novelty has been introduced and requires adaptation; and (3) a \emph{heuristic search-based model repair} component that manipulates the base agent's PDDL+ model to be consistent with the detected novelty.
+Specifically, HYDRA (Figure \ref{fig:hydra_architecture}) implements (1) a set of \emph{novelty monitors} that maintain a variety of explicit expectations about the environment evolution and monitor divergence; (2) a \emph{novelty determination} component that aggregates the information from the monitors and determines if a novelty has been introduced and requires adaptation; and (3) adaptation strategies: a \emph{heuristic search-based model repair} component that manipulates the base agent's PDDL+ model to be consistent with the detected novelty and a \emph{task re-prioritization component}.